 Kids Zone at Mall of Asia

-Manila is great for a little fun in the sun, but it’s after dark edition offers riotous delights.
+Manila is great for a little fun in the sun, but its after-dark edition offers riotous delights.
 Go PubCrawl for hopping between bars/pubs with a group of locals.
-Travel Manila for the quintessential Manila bar experience.
+Travel to Manila for the quintessential Manila bar experience.

-Enjoy 2 drinks with entry tickets, a cozy luxurious ambience, some poolside fun and live music at Revel at The Palace (38th street, Bonifacio) or head over to Black Market (Sabiao Street- free entry) nightclub for a more casual Manila nightlife experience.
+Enjoy 2 drinks with entry tickets, a cozy luxurious ambiance, some poolside fun and live music at Revel at The Palace (38th Street, Bonifacio) or head over to Black Market (Sabiao Street- free entry) nightclub for a more casual Manila nightlife experience.